clement-roblot/karlito139.github.io/education.md

         <span class="label">Startup</span>
         <br/><br/>
         This 8 weeks formation allowed me to approach the start-up culture by understanding the ins and outs.
-        In 8 weeks, each LION is invited to meet talented entrepreneurs, train, follow inspiring lectures, test their skills and integrate a true community of enthusiasts.
+        Each LION is invited to meet talented entrepreneurs, train, follow inspiring lectures, test their skills and integrate in a true community of enthusiasts.
         <br/><br/>
       </div>